openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/credential_response_sd_jwt_vc.txt}}

-# Claims Description {#claims-description}
+# Claims Description

+Claims description objects are used in two places in this specification, in the Credential Issuer metadata and in the Authorization Details.
+The following sections define the structure and semantics of claims description objects.

+## Claims Description for Authorization Details {#claims-description-authorization-details}

-A claims description object is an object used to describe how a certain claim in the Credential should be displayed to the End-User.
-It is used in the `claims` or `credentialSubject` parameters in the Credential Issuer metadata defined in (#format-profiles).
+A claims description object as used in authorization details is an object that defines the requirements for the claims that the Wallet requests to be included in the Credential.

-For a claims description object, the following keys defined by this specification MAY be used to describe the claim or claims (other keys MAY also be used):
+For a claims description object, the following keys defined by this specification can be used to describe the claim or claims (other keys MAY also be used):

   * `path`: REQUIRED.
 Array.
-Claim path query as defined in (#claims-path-query) to identify the claim(s) in the Credential.
+Claim path pointer as defined in (#claims_path_pointer) to identify the claim(s) in the Credential.
+  * `mandatory`: OPTIONAL.
+Boolean which, when set to `true`, indicates that the Wallet will only accept a Credential that includes this claim.
+If set to `false`, the claim is not required to be included in the Credential.
+If the `mandatory` parameter is omitted, the default value is `false`.

+The rules defined in (##claims-description-processing) apply.

+## Claims Description for Issuer Metadata {#claims-description-issuer-metadata}

+A claims description object as used in the Credential Issuer metadata is an object used to describe how a certain claim in the Credential should be displayed to the End-User.
+It is used in the `claims` or `credentialSubject` parameters in the Credential Issuer metadata defined in (#format-profiles).
+The following keys can be used to describe the claim or claims:

+  * `path`: REQUIRED if the Credential Format uses a JSON-based claims structure; MUST NOT be present otherwise.
+The value MUST be a non-empty array representing a claims path pointer that specifies the path to a claim within the Verifiable Credential, as defined in (#claims_path_pointer).

+  * `namespace`: REQUIRED if the Credential Format is based on the mdoc format defined in ISO 18013-5; MUST NOT be present otherwise.
+The value MUST be a string that specifies the namespace of the data element within the mdoc, e.g., `org.iso.18013.5.1`.

+  * `claim_name`: REQUIRED if the Credential Format is based on mdoc format defined in ISO 18013-5; MUST NOT be present otherwise.
+The value MUST be a string that specifies the data element identifier of the data element within the provided namespace in the mdoc, e.g., `first_name`.

   * `mandatory`: OPTIONAL.
 Boolean which, when set to `true`, indicates that the Credential Issuer will always include this claim in the issued Credential.
     If set to `false`, the claim is not included in the issued Credential if the